INDIA DIABETES CARE DRUGS MARKET - GROWTH, TRENDS, COVID-19 IMPACT, and Forecasts (2023 - 2028)

 India Diabetes Care Drugs Market Trends

-Oral-Anti Diabetes Drugs Segment is Having the Highest Market Share in 2021
+Oral-Anti Diabetes Drugs Segment is Having the Highest Market Share in the Current Year

 The rising prevalence of diabetes in India is boosting the country's diabetes drugs market.

-Diabetes cases are on the rise as the country undergoes urbanization, which means that more people are migrating to larger cities for work.
-Sedentary living habits are promoted in urbanized regions and cities, which is a risk factor for both obesity and diabetes.
+Diabetes cases are several as the country undergoes urbanization, so more people are migrating to larger cities for work.
+Sedentary living habits are promoted in urbanized regions and cities, which is a risk factor for rising obesity and diabetes.
 South Asian ancestors' bodies respond differently to sugary and fatty diets than European ancestors' bodies, and as processed Western foods become more popular in India, so does the risk of diabetes.

-Thus, owing to the above factors it is expected to drive the market growth over the forecast period.
+Thus, the above factors are expected to drive the market growth over the forecast period.

 India Diabetes Care Drugs Industry Overview